RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### Conditions change in any environment.
 How will your robot handle variability in its environment?

-Our system is designed with adaptability as a core principle to handle environmental variability:
+The system is designed with adaptability as a core principle to handle environmental variability:

 **Atmospheric Changes:**